 Questad Farm is currently owned by an Austin family for their use as a second home and rural retreat to entertain family and friends, and exercise their mindful stewardship of Texas’s built history.

 Questad Farm is a 19th century property on the National Register of Historic Places and is one of the few remaining groups of structures of the early Norwegian Settlement of Norse in Bosque County, Texas.
-Built in the 1850s, it is currently a working ranch comprised of five stone buildings and hundreds of feet of intact dry-stack stone walls, some as tall as eight feet.
-Because the buildings and walls remain intact and relatively unchanged, we can see the similarity to Northern European farm buildings in their construction, stone work and siting.
-Chambers Architects is working with the present owners to preserve and renovate various structures at this ranch.
+Built in the 1850s, it is currently comprised of five stone buildings and hundreds of feet of intact dry-stack stone walls, some as tall as eight feet.
+The Questads were among eight original Norwegian families who came to newly formed Bosque County in 1854 for its abundant wood, water and 320-acre land grants from the state.
+By 1900, their settlement had grown into the largest Norwegian colony west of the Mississippi River.

-The Kari and Sedsel Questad Farm, constructed between 1855 and 1870 in Bosque County, Texas, is a rare example of 19th century Norwegian Rock House construction and the only intact ranch with multiple structures in Texas.
-The house is in the center background, with a spring-house and detached kitchen to the far left, and a blacksmith house on the right.
+The Carl and Sedsel Questad Farm, constructed between 1855 and 1870 in Bosque County, Texas, is a rare example of 19th century Norwegian Rock House construction and the only remaining ranch of this type with multiple structures in Texas.
+The farmhouse is in the center background, with a spring-house and detached kitchen to the far left, and a blacksmith house on the right.
 (From a paper given by David Moore to the Vernacular Architecture Forum.)

 Featured photographs by Peter Larsen Photography; Historic photos provided by owner; all other photos, architect and owners

 Background research and some text obtained with permission fromChristine Forrest, Landscapes magazine.